bastosmichael/redmine-plugin-scraper/README.md

 redmine-plugin-scraper
 ======================

-Just want to pull a list of Redmine Plugins
+Just want to pull a list of Redmine Plugins, need to do more with this...